 The setLocalCryptoPolicy option sets the local crypto policy file to be used by the target application.
 The file must be present in the Jamaica installation in the folder jamaica-home/target/platform/lib/security/.

-For stronger encryption support, this should be set to limited_local policy.jar or unlimited_local_policy.jar.
+For stronger encryption support, this should be set to unlimited_local policy.jar, for example.
 Please note that the required policy files are not part of a standard Jamaica installation.
 They can be provided on request.

 Option -setLocales="locale{ locale}"